 Coconut oil, like olive oil, is a useful hair product because of its ability to absorb into the hair shaft.
-You may already be using it as a remedy for dry skin, but you can also use coconut oil for eyebrows by applying a small amount using a cotton swab to promote hair growth.
+You may already be using it as a remedy for dry skin, but you can also use coconut oil for eyebrows by applying a small amount using a cotton swab to try to promote hair growth.

 With an abundance of proteins, vitamins, and antioxidants, castor oil is another option for creating fuller brows.
 Leave it on for 30 minutes nightly before gently removing with warm water.

 Aloe vera is intensely hydrating and can be used for a variety of beauty purposes.
 Unlike some of the other remedies on this list, aloe vera isn't oily, so this is a great option if you're acne-prone.
 The secret little ingredient here for hair growth is aloenin.
 Apply aloe vera on eyebrows nightly and rinse off in the morning for the best results.

 Need a more immediate beauty fix?
 Check out our 30-second trick for filling in sparse eyebrows.